 We can’t overstate how immense No Man’s Sky feels.

 That sameness, however, creates some of the game’s most powerful moments.
 After hopping from planet to planet and finding desert after desert after desert, dropping into the atmosphere of a planet covered almost entirely by oceans can take your breath away.
-Amidst the dozens of creatures, you will sometimes stumble upon one that both looks amazing and original.
+Amidst the dozens of potential creature combinations, you will sometimes stumble upon one that both looks amazing and original.
 No one will tell you when the big moments will come.
 Some, like the first time you fly into space, are obvious, but I couldn’t have predicted the genuine trepidation I felt trying to approach and scan a giant hopping mushroom.
 This is both the greatest strength and biggest flaw of No Man’s Sky.
-You have to make your own fun.
+There’s a lot to do, but you’ll have to make fun on your own.

 Where am I going?

-Your first few star systems, which you can move through in a few hours or a few dozen, several potential “paths” become clear.
-The most obvious of these, referred to as “the Atlas path,” imparts a thin narrative layer over your journey.
+In your first few star systems, which you can move through in a few hours or a few dozen, several potential “paths” become clear.
+You can choose to freely explore the universe, or follow the stories triggered by the weird messages you’re getting, in which you seek out the “Atlas” and learn the secrets of No Man’s Sky.
 The Atlas path sends players on a distinct route, which will lead you to a mysterious omnipotent power.

-Following the Atlas path will bring you as close to figuring out “what’s going on” in No Man’s Sky.
-While the game rarely feels persistent from planet to planet, some gameplay elements like the omnipresent robot “sentinels” that fly around most planets and attack whenever they catch you mining or destroying too much of the world, do give you some sense that universe is a single, connected place.
+Following the Atlas path and interacting with the new characters added to the game through its many updates are as close to discovering “what’s going on” in No Man’s Sky as you’ll come.
+While the game rarely feels persistent from planet to planet, some gameplay elements like the omnipresent robot “sentinels” that fly around most planets, and attack whenever they catch you mining or destroying too much of the world, give you some sense that universe is a single, connected place.

-Regardless of what path you choose, the moment-to-moment gameplay boils down to resource management.
-Whether you’re gathering basic materials to make more fuel for your hyperdrive, or hunting for a rare mineral so you can upgrade your shield and explore a brutally radioactive world, most of your time will be spent gathering resources, either by picking plants or breaking rocks with a mining laser.
+Regardless of what you choose, the moment-to-moment gameplay boils down to resource management.
+Whether you’re gathering basic materials to make more fuel for your hyperdrive, or hunting for a rare mineral so you can upgrade your shield and explore a brutally radioactive world, most of your time will be spent picking plants or breaking rocks with a mining laser.
 You’ll turn those resources into items or money.

-Though fascinating at first, engaging intelligent aliens feels incredibly transactional.
 Most alien encounters are effectively small adventure game-style puzzles.
-There are three alien species in No Man’s Sky, each with their own language, which you can learn over time.
-Every conversation features a small amount of alien dialogue — if you know and individual word, it will be translated — and a contextual description with a few potential responses.
+There are four alien species in No Man’s Sky (a new one added in the “Atlas Rising” update a while ago), and three have their own languages, which you can learn over time.
+Every conversation features a small amount of alien dialogue — if you know an individual word, it will be translated — and a contextual description with a few potential responses.
 Depending on what you choose, they will be happy or sad.
 If you choose well, you often receive an item or resource.
-It is clear that earning an item is the primary reason to talk to most aliens, because the game will not allow you to talk to some of them if your inventory is full.
+It is clear that earning an item or increasing your reputation among that race is the primary reason to talk to most aliens, because the game will not allow you to talk to some of them if your inventory is full.

 Once you’ve seen enough planets, and the freedom of being able to travel from world to world on a whim no longer feels so whimsical, No Man’s Sky rapidly descends into tedium.
-There is no area of the game — no combat, no puzzles, no navigation — as stressful as the inventory management screen.
+There is no area of the game — no combat, no puzzles, no navigation — as stressful as the inventory management screen, even after two years of improvements.
 Though you can store materials and supplies in your suit or on your ship, your inventory is extremely limited.
-You will spend more brainpower deciding what minerals to keep and what to throw away than you will on any other choice, although an update now lets you stack certain items in your ship’s inventory.
+You will spend more brainpower deciding what minerals to keep and what to throw away than you will on any other choice.
 The fact these choices rarely have meaningful consequences makes the time spent feel wasteful.

 Why am I here?

-You will, on occasion, do something other than shoot rocks with a laser.
+You will, on occasion, do something other than shoot rocks with a laser, especially if you lean into the new options No Man’s Sky has added with its later updates.
 Some planets will have hostile wildlife for you to fight off, and you will meet and chat with aliens at outposts and space stations you find along the way.
-But these are trivialities, rather than alternative in-game “career paths.”
-You can steal cargo from anonymous ships, but it wouldn’t make sense to base your entire game around being a “space pirate.”
-While you can outfit your ship for space combat, and get in deep space dogfights, the combat itself is very simple, and the loot is similar to what you’d acquire and build through mining.
-The consequences of stealing — attack ships coming after you — disappears when you die or escape, unless you manage to stow your resources in your base’s containers.
+Various guilds give you a little more of an option about what you want to do in the universe, but no system ever becomes deep or engaging.
+While you can outfit your ship for space combat, and get in deep space dogfights, the combat is very simple, and the loot is similar to what you’d acquire and build through mining.
+The consequences of fighting or stealing — attack ships coming after you — disappears when you die or escape, unless you manage to stow your resources in your base’s containers.

 This gets to the heart of what makes the game feel so empty.
-While vast and spectacular, No Man’s Sky’s world is completely inert.
-You will, as far as I know, never see two other characters talking to each other — and you’ll never feel like you’re actually interacting with any of them, either.
-While it is made clear that the various sentient aliens you meet represent larger civilizations, there is no connective tissue between any of them, and it doesn’t appear that they have a home world to explore.
+While vast and spectacular, No Man’s Sky’s world is, in many ways, inert.
+You will, as far as I know, never see two other characters talking to each other, and you’ll never feel like you’re actually interacting with any of them, either.
+While it’s made clear that the various sentient aliens you meet represent larger civilizations, there is no connective tissue between any of them, and it doesn’t appear that they have a home world to explore.
 Nothing matters, save for how much space is in your inventory.
-That makes No Man’s Sky incredibly freeing and relaxing, but it can also make it difficult to invest in the game.
+That makes No Man’s Sky incredibly freeing and relaxing — especially with the ability to explore with more people, and to flip on “Creative Mode” and stop worrying about spending hours gathering junk and just mess around — but it can also make it difficult to invest in the game.